Raphael-devlpr/Supplier-Management-System/README.md

-##  You will need a MySQL Database & Node installed.
+##  You will need a MySQL Database & Node installed...